Bite Me The Show About Edibles

 Cannabis-infused oils appear in Egyptian records for pain relief.
 Ancient Greek texts mention cannabis-infused wine and medicinal extracts.

-Cannabis tinctures and infusions became mainstream Western treatments for pain, insomnia, and mental health disorders.
+Cannabis tinctures and infusions became mainstream Western treatments for pain, insomnia, and mental health conditions before prohibition.

 Medical cannabis gains global recognition.
-Home infusion tools like LEVO and Ardent make the process accessible to everyone.
+Home infusion tools like LEVO and Ardent make the process accessible to anyone with a kitchen and a little curiosity.

 This is the single most common beginner mistake.
 No matter how long you infuse, raw THCA won't convert to THC without prior decarboxylation.
-You'll end up with a very expensive batch of salad dressing.
+Skip this step and you'll end up with a very expensive batch of salad dressing.

 | Step | Temperature | Duration | Notes |